List of rulers of Odisha: Early Bhoi dynasty

 Bhoi dynasty was short-lived but during their reign, Orissa came into conflicts with the invaders from Golconda.
 After being deposed by Mukunda Deva, the dynasty shifts its power centre to Khurda where they continue as Rajas of Khurda.

-Chalukya dynasty (Kalinga)
+Eastern Chalukya dynasty of Mukunda Deva

-Mukunda Deva come to throne but his reign was cut short by the armies of Sulaiman Khan Karrani which were led by Kalapahad.
+Mukunda Deva who traced his descent from the Eastern Chalukyas of Vengi rebelled and killed the last two successors of the Bhoi dynasty and declared himself an independent ruler in 1559 but Sulaiman Khan Karrani formed a kingdom in the region of Bengal which proved a potential threat to Mukunda Deva.